Meixner $d$-Orthogonal Polynomials Arising from $\mathfrak{su}(1,1)$: Matrix Elements of an Operator and -Orthogonal Polynomials

-Note that the left hand side of \eqref{eq23} is an analytic function in the variable $z$, then the series in \eqref{eq24} converges in the whole complex space $\C$.
-Taking into account (\ref{eq20}), we arrive at the following { \prop The $d$-OPS $\{\widehat{P}_n(k)\}_{n\geq0}$ is generated by
+Note that the left hand side of \eqref{eq23} is an analytic function in the variable $z$.
+Therefore, the series in \eqref{eq23} converges throughout the entire complex space $\mathbb{C}$.
+This demonstrates the following proposition: \begin{proposition}The $d$-OPS $\{\widehat{P}_n(k)\}_{n\geq0}$ is generated by